howtographql/howtographql/content/frontend/angular-apollo/9-pagination.md

 </Instruction>

-The implementation of these is very simple.
-You're retrieving the current page from the url and implementing a sanity check to make sure that it makes sense to paginate back or forth.
-Then you simply calculate the next page and tell the router where to navigate next.
-The router will then reload the component with a new `page` in the url that will be used to calculate the right chunk of links to load.
+The implementation of these is straightforward.
+You're retrieving the current page from the URL and implementing a sanity check to make sure that it makes sense to paginate back or forth.
+Then you merely calculate the next page and tell the router where to navigate next.
+The router will then reload the component with a new `page` in the URL that will be used to calculate the right chunk of links to load.
 Hop on over to the running app and use the new buttons to paginate through your list of links!

 ### Final Adjustments

-Through the changes that we made to the `ALL_LINKS_QUERY`, you'll notice that the `update` functions of your mutations don't work any more.
+Through the changes that we made to the `ALL_LINKS_QUERY`, you'll notice that the `update` functions of your mutations don't work anymore.
 That's because `readQuery` now also expects to get passed the same variables that we defined before.

 > **Note**: `readQuery` essentially works in the same way as the `query` method on the `ApolloClient` that you used to implement the search.
 However, instead of making a call to the server, it will simply resolve the query against the local store!
 If a query was fetched from the server with variables, `readQuery` also needs to know the variables to make sure it can deliver the right information from the cache.